edwinsoftwaredev/mst-back-end/README.md

 # plugtify-back-end
 Plugtify Back-End Java/Spring

-This is the Back-End for the Plugtify Application.
+This repository contains the Back-End for the Plugtify Application.

 Front-End: https://github.com/EdMagoo/plugtify-front-end